Pre-registration rules

 You must also meet these registration requirements:

-• not have been officially found to be mentally incompetent
+• not have been found by a court to be mentally incompetent

 Nevada pre-registration rules